microsoft/typescript-error-deltas/README.md

 The `types` field is optional; it installs `@types/` packages for each entry in its array before running `tsc`.
 This is mostly useful if the package isn't written in Typescript and doesn't include types in its own devDependencies.

+Like the example projects, the cloned repos must be buildable with a single invocation of `tsc`.

 #### Clone repos (script build)

 Use `userTests/azure-sdk` as an example; create a script `build.sh` that:

 - Clones a repo.
 - Installs its dependencies.
-- Alters its Typescript dependecy to use a custom Typescript version.
+- Alters its Typescript dependency to use a custom Typescript version.
 - Builds the repo.

 The details vary considerably from project to project.
+This kind of test allows you to build arbitrary projects.

 ### Legal